 Riding as part of a group is a major part of the experience

 Looking ahead and seeing a couple of offset Harleys cleaving their way forward with tremendous road presence; glancing in the mirror and spotting the familiar windshield, headlights and front forks of the Harley Davidson Road King Police; knowing you are part of this group; it all makes for an unforgettable and unique part of your motorcycling experience.
 Motorcycling can often be essentially a solo experience, riding as part of a group of Harleys takes your motorcycle experience into a new dimension, solid and thrilling.
 Much more than sharing the road with like minded people your first group ride on big Harleys will be cemented into your memory bank for life.

 We run most weekends and can do weekdays too.
-Groups of up to five can be accommodated most days.
+Groups of up to four can be accommodated most days.
 Just email us with your preferences and we’ll do our best for you. (info@AmericanMotorcycleExperience.com)

-Riders need to have regular riding experience of a bike of over 250cc during the past two years and be over 25 and under 75.
+Riders need to have regular riding experience of a bike of over 250cc during the past two years and be over 25 and under 70.
 Other insurance conditions (see Terms and Conditions web page) apply.
-All riders are different but we suggest they should be over 5’6” in order to push the side stand back.
+All riders are different but we suggest they should be over 5’8” in order to push the side stand back.
 Try our 883 Harley SuperLow if you want a lighter smaller ride (email us to book).
-Riders with pillions are welcome but check availability first (we now have three pillion bikes available).
+Riders with pillions are welcome but check availability first

 Please turn up on the day unless it is icy or snowy.
 If the weather forecast is poor please bring your wet gear.